Salem/Pisot Numbers in the Weyl Spectrum: Salem and Pisot numbers in the Weyl Spectrum

-\begin{proof} Suppose $M' \in \mathcal{M}_d$ is obtained by permuting the second and the third columns of $M \in \mathcal{M}_d$.
-Then we have $ M' = M \cdot s_1$ and therefore we have In all other cases, we can get the desired result by applying the above argument repeatedly. \end{proof}
+\begin{proof} Suppose $M' \in \mathcal{M}_d$ is obtained by permuting the second and third columns of $M \in \mathcal{M}_d$.
+Then we have $ M' = M \cdot s_1$ and therefore: In all other cases, we can achieve the desired result by applying the above argument repeatedly. \end{proof}